Moneris Review (Canada)

 - Poor Customer Service: Merchants continue to complain about dealing with rude customer service representatives, especially when it comes to handling more complex problems or trying to close an account.
 While the overall volume of complaints about this issue is low, it’s still concerning whenever a company’s representatives behave in an unprofessional manner.

 Moneris has several testimonials on the Featured Customers website.
-The company’s profile includes 14 case studies, 14 customer testimonials, and one customer video.
+The company’s profile includes 29 case studies and 34 customer reviews.
 Unfortunately, only a few of these testimonials are publicly viewable.
 While unsolicited positive feedback from a customer will always be more compelling (and honest) than a company-produced infomercial, they’re not bad.

 The company also has a nice section called Success Stories on its Insights blog, which features testimonials from some of its more satisfied customers.
 Rather than the usual quick blurb that most processors provide, these are in-depth articles and videos showing how customers are using Moneris products and services in the day-to-day operation of their businesses.
 While any testimonial featured on a company’s website is naturally going to be very one-sided, it’s nonetheless an impressive presentation.
 Success Stories continues to be updated with fresh, new testimonials from Moneris customers.
 Success Stories videos are also available on the company’s YouTube channel.